 42. Jagalchi Fish Market

 Easily accessible by metro, you really have to go and see this market located on the edge of the port.
-It is huge, so be ready to see lots of fishes.
+It is huge, so be ready to see lots of fish.

-It is best to go early in the morning, as this it the times when the market is most active.
+It is best to go early in the morning, as this is the time when the market is most active.
 Koreans like to have breakfast in the market, with fish of course.
 You can also go there for lunch, there is a large hall with several food stalls on the upper floor of the indoor building with a great view of the sea and port.

 43. Haedong Yonggungsa Temple, the most beautiful temple in South Korea